Because Nice is Not Enough

 Did God save people just so they would be nice?

 However, does God turn creatures into his children to be nice?
 Many think so.
 Maybe this is one reason why some find Christians repulsive – Christians aren’t always nice.
-Indeed, some self-declared Christians I've known have been among the most vicious, vitriolic and venomous people to stalk this planet.
-I would suggest that God does not redeem and transform people into sweet and squishy gummy drops, or even halo-laden marshmallows.
+Indeed, some self-declared Christians I've known have been among the most vicious, vitriolic, and venomous people to stalk this planet.
+I would suggest that God does not redeem and transform people into sweet and squishy gummy drops or even halo-laden marshmallows.
 Rather he redeems and transforms people to be like Christ.
-Christ was gentle, but not really sweet.
-Christ was kind, but not really nice.
+Christ was gentle.
+But Christ was not really sweet.
+Christ was kind but not really nice.
 And as Lewis alludes to in his Narnia series, he's not even safe.

 Instead of nice, Christians are to be kind